yassun7010/turu-py/docs/testing.md

 --8<-- "README.md:recording"
 ```

-In the test code, the recorded csv is available using the `inject_response_from_csv` method.
+In the test code, the recorded csv is available using the `MockConnection.inject_response_from_csv` method.

 ```python
 --8<-- "README.md:testing"